 Financial Planning Services

 The firm through its investment advisor representatives generally provides financial planning as part of a comprehensive asset management engagement.
 However, financial planning is available separately for a separate fee.
-The type of plan can vary greatly depending on the scope and complexity of a particular individual’s financial situation but can include:
+The type of plan can vary greatly depending on the scope and complexity of a individual’s financial situation but can include:

 Planning Strategies for Families and Individuals

-Retirement – planning an investment strategy with the objective of providing inflation-adjusted income for life.
+Retirement – planning an investment strategy with the objective of providing inflation-adjusted income as needed by the client.

 College / Education – planning to pay the future college / education expenses of a child or grandchild.